Bootstrapping Before Investors: Why Many Businesses Choose Not to Raise Capital

 And when you’re bootstrapping, you have just the right amount of skin in the game.
 Everything matters, and so everything gets attention.
 It’s easier to maintain a laser-focus on perfecting your offerings, your operations and the customer experience.

-Bootstrapping is an ideal way to set yourself up for getting investors later.
+Bootstrapping is an ideal way to set yourself up for attracting investors later.

-If, down the road, you do decide to look for outside investors, building a profitable business while bootstrapping puts you in a far stronger position to pitch your business and negotiate terms.
+If, down the road, you do decide to look for outside investors, building a profitable business while bootstrapping puts you in a far stronger position when it’s time to pitch.

 When you’ve built a growing business with a proven track record, you’ve got something better to offer than simply a shiny new idea.
 In other words, you’re not starting from a position of weakness begging, hat in hand, hoping they’ll say “yes.”